Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 8. Uva Ursi

-Uva Ursi is a traditional herb used to support bladder and urinary tract health:
+Uva Ursi (bearberry) is a traditional herb used to support bladder and urinary tract health:

 • Available in capsule or tincture form.

-• Use at first signs of infection and discontinue once symptoms resolve.
+• Use at the first signs of infection and discontinue once symptoms resolve.

 9. Corn Silk

-Corn silk, from organic corn, helps soothe urinary inflammation:
+Corn silk, ideally from organic corn, can help soothe urinary tract irritation and support normal urination:

 • Prepare as a tea, or take in capsule or tincture form.

-• Use daily during infection and for several days afterward.
+• Use daily during the infection and for several days afterward to support recovery.

 10. Vitamin C

-• Sodium ascorbate is gentler on the stomach than ascorbic acid.
+• Sodium ascorbate is often gentler on the stomach than ascorbic acid.

-• Choose powder forms to avoid added sugars or binders.
+• Choose powder forms to avoid added sugars, flavorings, or binders.

 11. Zinc

-Zinc supports immune function and may speed up UTI recovery:
+Zinc supports immune function and may help the body clear infection more quickly:

-• Supplement with 15–30 mg daily while fighting infection.
+• Supplement with 15–30 mg daily while fighting infection, unless otherwise advised by your practitioner.

 [Study]